Reichenau-Tamins–Disentis/Mustér railway: Operations

-The line is mainly served by RegioExpress trains running at hourly intervals with extra services during the peak hours as required.
-They take an hour and five minutes over the whole line and reach an average speed of 45.5 km/h.
-There are also three Glacier Express train pairs each day.
+The line is mainly served by the RegioExpress trains (Chur– Ilanz) and (Chur– Disentis/Mustér running at half-hourly intervals between Chur and Ilanz and hourly intervals between Ilanz and Disentis/Mustér with extra services during peak hours.
+Trains from Chur to Disentis/Mustér take an hour and five minutes over the whole line and reach an average speed of 45.5 km/h.
+There are also four Glacier Express train pairs each day.
 Freight trains running irregularly on the line serve the industrial and commercial enterprises in the Anterior Rhine region.